-Orion also supports visualizations: table displays, basic data graphics (bar and scatterplot charts), node-link diagrams, and matrix views.
-Visualizations are shown in a separate window; different visualization types are accessible via tabbed panes.
-These windows include a schema viewer containing only the data tables implicated in the current visualization.
-Similar to tools such as Tableau and Spotfire, analysts can parameterize the display and perform visual analysis using filtering, sorting, zooming, and visual encoding controls.
-To support a variety of visualizations, Orion uses the Java implementation of the Protovis specification language [12].
+Visualization.
+Orion also supports visualizations: table displays, basic data graphics (bar and scatterplot charts), node-link diagrams, and matrix views (see Figure 2).
+Visualizations are shown in a separate window with different visualization types accessible via tabbed panes.
+These windows include a schema viewer showing only the data tables implicated in the current visualization.
+Orion uses the Java implementation of the Protovis specification language33 to generate these visualizations.